Saleen S7: Competition package

 In 2006, Saleen offered an optional competition package for the S7 Twin Turbo.
 The package offers a 33% increase in power, to a total of approximately 1000 hp, as well as changes to the suspension, a revised front and rear diffuser, and an optional aerodynamic package with carbon fiber front and rear spoilers.

 S7 LM

 In 2017, Saleen announced the relaunch of the S7 sports car.
 The new car, called the S7 LM commemorated Saleen's success in motorsports.
-Additional wind tunnel development lead to modifications in the exterior design which includes a full width rear spoiler, side skirts and under body channels along with new forged alloy wheels.
+Additional wind tunnel development lead to modifications in the exterior design which includes a full-width rear spoiler, side skirts and under body channels along with new forged alloy wheels.
 The interior comes with bucket seats, a digital tachometer, shift light indicator and a 240 mph speedometer.
 The engine has an increased power output of 1300 hp.
 In 2019, it was reported that the power output and performance of the car were updated.
 The engine was now rated at 1500 hp and 1398 lbft of torque.
 Performance figures include a 0-62 mph acceleration time of 2.2 seconds and a claimed top speed of 298 mph.
-It wasn't clear that how many cars would be made.
+It wasn't clear how many cars would be made.